Property Management Blog

 • Maintains Transparency in Transactions: When buying or selling rental properties, an estoppel certificate provides transparency for all parties, building trust between the new owner, existing tenants, and any third parties involved.

-What Information Does a Tenant Estoppel Certificate Include?
+What Information Does an Estoppel Certificate Include?

-A Tenant Estoppel Certificate generally includes the following information:
+An Estoppel Certificate generally includes the following information:

 • Security Deposit: The amount held by the landlord as a security deposit.